Sleeps 4 dogs allowed

 Shepherd's hut with hot tub in Cornwall: It's a kind of magic...a gorgeous shepherd's hut set in idyllic countryside.
 Time to think, space to relax, fresh air to breath.
 And a hot tub to bubble.
 You'll soon be completely under its spell.

 Inside, The Witch's Wagon is very much larger than life, with room for a romantic retreat for two or a fun-packed glamping getaway for four.
 You could even book two or three huts and holiday in a larger group.
 In this high quality, open plan space, attention to detail is evident everywhere and comfort is paramount.
 The barrel-shaped roof and tongue-and-groove walls are painted fresh, bright white, contrasting with the lovely warmth of the natural wood floor and offsetting the glorious views from the picture windows.
 It's clean and minimal in style, but oh-so-comfy in feel.
-The made-to-measure kitchen comes with an oven, two-ring hob and a full-size fridge, ideal for cooking up a hearty breakfast or a tasty supper, and in the evening you can curl up on the squishy sofa by the wood-burner, which will happily keep you warm all year round.
+The made-to-measure kitchen comes with an oven, two-ring hob and a full-size fridge, ideal for cooking up a hearty breakfast (perhaps including some scrummy home-bred sausages or bacon purchased from the lovely owners) or a tasty supper, and in the evening you can curl up on the squishy sofa by the wood-burner, which will happily keep you warm all year round.
 There's a dining table and chairs if you decide to eat indoors, a proper, curly metal, king-sized bed, hand-crafted oak bunk-beds and, the piece de resistance, a good-looking en suite shower-room with a wash-basin, flushing toilet and all the hot water you could possibly want.
 Could one ask for more?
 Probably not.
 This is the very definition of luxury camping.

 Out and About